webrecorder/browsertrix/Deployment.md

 4. Run `build-podman.sh` to build the local images.

-5. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.
+5. Run the `init-configs.sh` which will copy the sample config `configs/config.sample.env` to `configs/config.env` if it doesn't already exist.

-6. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.
+6. You can edit `configs/config.env` to set all settings for Browsertrix Cloud including, default passwords for superadmin, minio and mongodb.

+6.5.
+Optionally: Run `build-podman.sh` to build images locally, such as if you've made any changes, otherwise can skip.

 7. Run `run-podman.sh` to run Browsertrix Cloud using podman.